USEPA/AMET/docs/AMET_Install_Guide_v13.md

 * Install both the MySQL server and client.
 At a minimum, the MySQL client must be on the same machine that will host the AMET scripts.
 The MySQL server can either be installed on the AMET host or an a remote host.
 * MySQL development files (include files and libraries), such as **mysql.h** and **libmysqlclient.so.15**, are needed on the system that will run AMET.
 * If MySQL server is installed on a remote host, the server permissions will need to be granted to support accessing the database from the AMET local host.
 * There are different ways to configure MySQL for use with AMET.
 In the example below, a single database user, **ametsecure**, is created with root access to the database.
 This user is given full privileges to read-write to the database.
 This user would then be able to load data into the database and create plots.
 As write access to the database is only needed to load data into the system and not to create plots, additional users with only read access could be created, if needed.
+An example is a case where a User wants to share data with colleagues, but protect their own database from accidental contamination.
+Or, accessing the paired model-obs data via a web interface.
+The analysis scripts also read the plain text amet-config.R file for login information, so read only is more secure.
+See below an example of setting up a read only login and password.

 **Example for configuring MySQL on a remote host with a user that has full access privileges.**